 - Lyrics are meant to serve the melody.

-- Chorus hits before you’re 50 sec into the song.
+- The chorus hits before you’re 50 sec into the song.

 - Use only 3-4 melodic parts per song and introduce one part at a time.